 The Performance (Pf) Investable Attribute compares the risk-adjusted return of a DARWIN (maximum 6.5% monthly VaR) against the returns of 10,000 random strategies with exactly the same level of risk.

 What is it?

-The Performance (Pf) Investable Attribute compares the risk adjusted return of a DARWIN (maximum monthly 6.5%VaR) against the returns of 10,000 random strategies with exactly the same level of risk.
-It then ranks them on a percentile basis from 1% to 99%.
+The Performance (Pf) Investable Attribute compares the risk-adjusted return of a DARWIN (maximum monthly 6.5% VaR) against the returns of 10,000 random strategies with exactly the same level of risk and ranks them on a percentile basis from 1% to 99%.

 The spirit is similar to Sharpe/Sortino ratios, but the implementation overcomes shortcomings that arguably render Sharpe/Sortino unfit to assess high-risk, high rotation trading strategies.